Transformers: Dark of the Moon: Themes and inspirations

-Due to the critically panned Transformers: Revenge of the Fallen, Bay decided to remove the characters called the Twins entirely from Dark of the Moon: "This one really builds to a final crescendo.
-It's not three multiple endings.
-One thing we're getting rid of is what I call the dorky comedy.
-[The twins are] basically gone."
-Due to fan rumors that the Twins would actually be in the film, the director made a public $25,000 "bet" that the Twins would not be seen in Dark of the Moon.
-They were briefly shown in the N.E.S.T headquarters in their vehicle modes in the film.
+Skids and Mudflap were omitted from Dark of the Moon in response to Revenge of the Fallen's negative reception and the characters' "dorky comedy", which Bay realized that they formed "a final crescendo".
+Despite fan rumors that Skids and Mudflap would appear in the film, Bay made a public $25,000 "bet" that the characters would not be seen in Dark of the Moon.
+They had a brief cameo in the N.E.S.T headquarters in their vehicle modes in the film.

-Bay acknowledged that Revenge of the Fallen was "disappointing to the fans" and stated that he "doesn't want the third one to suck".
-Bay stated that he wanted Dark of the Moon's final battle to be more geographic and feature a "small group of heroes" like Ridley Scott's war–drama Black Hawk Down, Joe Dante's science fiction Small Soldiers and Hasbro's G.I.
+Bay acknowledged that Revenge of the Fallen was "disappointing to the fans" and said that he "doesn't want the third one to suck".
+Bay said that he wanted Dark of the Moon's final battle to be more geographic and feature a "small group of heroes" like Ridley Scott's war–drama Black Hawk Down, Joe Dante's science fiction Small Soldiers and Hasbro's G.I.
 Joe: The Rise of Cobra.
 Bay also decided to include Shockwave because he considers the character "bad" and "He's got a much bigger gun [than Megatron and is] a little bit more vicious."
 According to The A.V.
 Club, the film had several minor story inspirations from the 1980s cartoon The Transformers, including the usage of a Space Bridge, and the "kicking the Autobots out".